codefellows-seattle-javascript-401d19/10-doubly-linked-lists-stacks-queues-binary-search/lab-rob/README.md

 # Code Fellows: Code 401d19: Full-Stack JavaScript

 ## Lab 10: Doubly Linked List, Binary Search, Stacks, and Queues
 This lab focuses on a variety of different data structures and algorithms.
 This package contains three modules.
-A singly linked list module, a doubly linked list module, and a binary search module.
+A stack module (built from a singly linked list), a doubly linked list module, and a binary search module.

 ## Tech/frameworks/packages